 - Enabling of Atomic Swaps via Lightning Network.

 - Litecoin was added to the roadmap of Rootstock, the company behind the sidechain Smart Bitcoin (SBTC).
-This means that users will be able to redeem their LTC to utilize it ethereum-like smart contracts.
+This means that users will be able to redeem their LTC to utilize it in ethereum-like smart contracts.

 - Increasing fungibility.
 Developing the system of Confidential Transactions.

 You can read the roadmap with comments from the team here.

 Latest Litecoin News

 The developers of cryptocurrency Beam based on the MimbleWimble protocol implemented support for atomic swaps for Bitcoin and Litecoin in the new client version.